2002 Jeep Wrangler

 New Car Test Drive

 One of the biggest decisions when buying a Wrangler is selecting the top.
 Purists prefer the soft top, a high-quality piece of equipment that can be configured according to the weather.
-Folding the top down takes only a third of the time it took before, and if a screwdriver is handy, the windshield can be flipped down for breezy, low-speed touring in the back country.
-The side curtains, however, can be a hassle in everyday use.
-Stopping at a toll booth in the rain means unzipping the window and folding it inside; water runs off the window and your pants get wet while you pay the toll.
+Folding the top down takes only a third of the time it took before 2001.
+If a screwdriver is handy, the windshield can be flipped down for breezy, low-speed touring in the back country.

-We prefer the $755 optional hard top ($920 on SE and X, $795 on Sport and Sahara) for its practicality.
-The hard top provides more security for expensive gear; I get uncomfortable leaving camera equipment or fly rods and reels protected only by fabric and clear plastic.
+I prefer the optional hard top ($920 on SE and X, $795 on Sport and Sahara) for its practicality.
+The hard top provides more security for expensive gear; I get uncomfortable leaving camera equipment or fly-fishing gear protected only by fabric and clear plastic.
 The hard top also offers better protection from weather.
 It comes with full-height doors and wind-up windows.
-I felt dry and secure while driving one through a violent thunderstorm at dawn.
+I felt dry and secure while driving one through a violent thunderstorm one morning before daybreak.
 Rearward visibility is aided by the rear-window defroster, wiper and washer.
 Wind noise is greatly reduced.
 The top can be removed and stored when not in use.

 For those who want the best of both worlds, Jeep offers a package that includes both hard top and soft top in matching colors.
 Either top is far easier to remove or install than tops of years past and provides much better sealing from the elements.

 If elegance can be defined in terms of neatness and simplicity, then the Wrangler comes with an elegant interior.
-The modular instrument panel and heating and ventilation system are huge improvements over the last-generation Wrangler-the one with the square headlights.
+The modular instrument panel and heating and ventilation system are huge improvements over the last-generation (pre-1997) Wrangler (the one with the square headlights).
 Rotary heating, ventilation and air conditioning knobs are an improvement over the old slider controls and are easy to operate when wearing gloves.
 For 2002, airflow has been increased and the fan makes less noise.

-High-back front seats are comfortable and offer good lateral support.
+The high-back front seats are comfortable and offer good lateral support.
 For those who have dogs or drive through deep mud, the interior can be easily cleaned.
-Removable carpets, slotted map holders, water-resistant seat fabrics and drain holes make cleaning with a garden hose an option if necessary.
+Removable carpets, slotted map holders, water-resistant seat fabrics and drain holes make cleaning with a garden hose an option.

-This little sport-utility offers more sport than utility.
-There's room for four people or two people and gear, but not both.
-For weekend excursions, the best plan is to leave the back-seat passengers behind, flip the rear seat forward--or remove it--and head for the hills.
+The Wrangler offers room for four people or two people and their gear, but not both.
+For weekend excursions, the best plan is to leave the back-seat passengers behind, flip the rear seat forward (or remove it) and head for the hills.
 There's enough space behind the rear seat for a fly rod, a vest and a pair of waders.
 Flip the rear seat down and there's plenty of room for a tent, a cooler, camping gear and even more fishing equipment.
 It doesn't get much better than that.

-We drove a Wrangler Sport through the Arizona mountains north of Phoenix.
+We drove a Wrangler through the Arizona mountains north of Phoenix.
 Spring runoff had carved deep gullies in the muddy trail as we slogged past Buckhorn Canyon toward Fort Misery.
-The primitive road wasn't even on our map of Arizona, and for good reason.
+The primitive road wasn't even on our map, and for good reason.
 A car simply would not have made it up the muddy, rutted hill climbs.
 A big four-wheel drive sport-utility might have gotten through, but not as easily as the Wrangler.

-When we turned off the trail and onto Interstate 17, heading south toward Phoenix, we were grateful for the Wrangler's smooth, comfortable ride quality.
-That's the essence of the newest generation Wrangler.
+When we turned off the trail and onto Interstate 17, heading south toward Phoenix, we were grateful for the Wrangler's smooth, comfortable ride.
+That's the essence of the newest-generation Wrangler.
 It provides the ultimate in off-road capability without punishing its occupants on the long road back to civilization.
 It's the right choice for perilous off-road treks like California's Rubicon Trail.
 But it's also fun for cruising around the neighborhood.
-And it makes a statement about your lifestyle--or at least what you'd like your lifestyle to be.

-The new Wrangler isn't a luxury car, but it isn't the penalty box it used to be.
-Paved roads seem much smoother.
-Corners are handled with more dignity.
+On the road, the Wrangler isn't the penalty box it used to be.
+It offers a reasonably smooth ride.
+Corners are handled with dignity.
 It feels stable at 80 mph.
 And wet pavement is not to be feared.
 At the same time, the Wrangler's off-road capability is superior to that of even the legendary Jeep CJ.
 It's an impressive balancing act.

 Greater approach and departure angles mean the Wrangler can cross trenches and clamber over rocks and fallen trees that would trap the old Jeep.
 Few vehicles can match the Wrangler's rock-climbing ability.
 At the same time, it does not feel like a utility truck when winding down a curvy road.

 Still, the Wrangler is no sports car.
 It offers competent handling, but the basic design is essentially that of a truck, with a high center of gravity.
-Hurrying this or any sport-utility vehicle around tight corners is not a good plan.
+Hurrying it around tight corners is not a good plan.

-We drove a base Wrangler SE model in July 1999 at DaimlerChrysler's Chelsea, Michigan, proving grounds.
-The short off-road course offers some challenging dirt trails and rocky climbing sections.
+I drove a base Wrangler SE on a short off-road course at DaimlerChrysler's Chelsea, Michigan, proving grounds.
+It offered some challenging dirt trails and rocky climbing sections.
 Where an Explorer would have struggled, it was barely a test for the Wrangler.
 The 2.5-liter four-cylinder engine does a good job in this element.
 This engine is entirely competent for getting around town and is an excellent choice if your Wrangler will not be your primary car.
-Its slender tires work well in heavy rain, snow and mud.
+And the SE's slender tires work well in heavy rain, snow and mud.

-Regardless of model, buyers who contemplate a lot of off-road driving can benefit from optional gas shock absorbers, locking rear differential, front tow hooks and heavy-duty battery and generator.
+Regardless of model, buyers who contemplate a lot of off-road driving can benefit from optional gas shock absorbers, a locking rear differential, tow hooks and a heavy-duty battery and generator.
 Three different tire sizes are available, including huge 30x9.5x15 Goodyears designed for desert conditions.
 For all around use, especially snow and slush and rain, skinnier tires are a better bet.
-We think the best compromise are the optional P225/75R15 Goodyear Wranglers.
+A lot of people like the optional P225/75R15 Goodyear Wranglers.

 Anti-lock brakes are a $600 option.
-ABS is a great idea if you drive your Wrangler mostly on pavement as it will allow you to maintain steering control of the car under full braking.
-We recommend it for most folks as it can help you stay away from opposing traffic in a panic stop and maybe save your life.
+ABS is a great idea if you drive your Wrangler mostly on pavement as it will allow you to maintain steering control under full braking.
+We recommend it for most folks as it can help you stay away from opposing traffic in a panic stop, and maybe save your life.
 However, highly skilled drivers find that ABS lengthens braking distances on gravel roads as it will not let you lock the brakes, which is sometimes desirable in the dirt because a skidding tire builds up a little dam in front of it that scrubs speed off more.